December-ways 1864 | Dawn to Noon | Cupola

 She staked Her Feathers – Gained an Arc -, c.
 1864 (Fr853A)

-The Snell’s meteorological record tells us that in October the median temperature was 46,4º F, with the thermometer rising to a high of 68,7º F and falling to a low of 28,5º F. Rain and snowmelt totalled almost 3 inches.
-Stratus clouds were abundant, followed in number by nimbus clouds, and, rarely, cumulostratus and cirrus clouds.
+The Snell’s meteorological record tells us that in October the median temperature was 46.4º F, with the thermometer rising to a high of 68.7º F and falling to a low of 28.5º F. Rain and snow-melt totaled almost 3 inches.
+Stratus clouds were abundant, followed in number by nimbus, and, rarely, by cumulostratus and cirrus clouds.
 Winds from the NW and W prevailed across the month.
 Fine days (Oct.
 5, 7, 8, 10, 11, 18, 21, 22, 24, 25, 26, 29) alternated with days of clouds (Oct.
 1, 4, 12, 16, 19 29), mist or rain (Oct.
 2, 6, 13, 14, 15, 16, 27, 28, 30), and high winds (Oct.
 3, 6, 14, 15, 17, 20 [“rough day”], 23, 30).

 Bird species in October’s scatterplot number around 100.